Getting started#

 • Ubuntu 18.04+

-If you have other Python versions (e.g. Python 2) or operating systems, please refer to Build from source and compile Open3D from source.
+If you have other Python versions or operating systems, please refer to Build from source and compile Open3D from source.

 Note

-In general, we recommend using a virtual environment for containerization.
-Otherwise, depending on the configurations, pip3 may be needed for Python 3, or the --user option may need to be used to avoid permission issues.
+In general, we recommend using a virtual environment or conda environment.
+Otherwise, depending on the configurations, you may need pip3 for Python 3, or the --user option to avoid permission issues.
 For example:

 pip3 install open3d